Home Balance Check Why This Resource Types of Gift Cards Using Gift Cards Online Contact Us

 When you use the card, the merchant processes it like a debit payment.
 Federal law protects your balance for at least five years from purchase.
 Inactivity fees can only apply after twelve months of no use, and only one fee per month is permitted.

-Federal CARD Act regulations document with gift card on desk
+Federal CARD Act regulations document with a Gift Card Mall MyGift card on the desk

 Federal Law